IABTechLab/uid2docs/api/v2/endpoints/post-identity-buckets.md

   | decrypt_response.py DELPabG/hsJsZk4Xm9Xr10Wb8qoKarg4ochUdY9e+Ow=
 ```
 For details and Python script examples, see [Generating Encrypted Requests and Decrypting Responses](../encryption-decryption.md).

-## Response Format
+## Decrypted JSON Response Format

-The response returns a list of salt bucket IDs and the timestamps of their last updates.
+The decrypted response returns a list of salt bucket IDs and the timestamps of their last updates.

 ```json
 {